Assistant Professor of Marketing

 Kellogg School of Management

 I am an Assistant Professor of Marketing at the Kellogg School of Management, Northwestern University.
-Currently I am also holding the McManus Faculty Research Chair position at Kellogg.
 My research interests include quantitative marketing and empirical microeconomics.
 My substantive research focuses on online marketing, advertising, pricing, auctions, competitive strategies, and customer management.

-I teach the MBA elective course “Information and Technology Based Marketing” and a PhD Econometrics course at the Kellogg School of Management.
+I teach MBA elective course “Customer Analytics” and a PhD Econometrics course at the Kellogg School of Management.

 - Yao, Song, Carl F. Mela, Jeongwen Chiang, and Yuxin Chen (2012) “Determining Consumers' Discount Rates With Field Studies,” Journal of Marketing Research, 49(6), p822-p841.